TheBurd/mango-cannabis-flower-menu-builder/README.md

 ---

 ### **Step 2: Start Creating Menus!**
-1. Choose your state (Oklahoma, Michigan, New Mexico)
+1. Choose your state (Oklahoma, Michigan, New Mexico, New York)
+2. Select your menu mode (Bulk Flower or Pre-Packaged products)
-2. Add strains to shelves using the **+ Add Strain** buttons
+3. Add strains/products to shelves using the **+ Add Strain** buttons
-3. Customize your menu layout using the controls on the right
+4. Customize your menu layout using the controls on the right
-4. Export as PNG/JPEG for printing or digital display
+5. Export as PNG/JPEG for printing or digital display

 ---